7 Ways of Coping With DEVOLSON: The Dark, Evil Vortex of Late September, October, and November

 4. Take up a nondestructive hobby.

-I know that it sounds like the last thing you’d want to do during DEVOLSON is find something that takes up more time, but it works in this inexplicably weird, backwards way to distract you from the chaos at school.
+I know that it sounds like the last thing you’d want to do during DEVOLSON is find something that takes up more time, but it works in this inexplicably weird, backward way to distract you from the chaos at school.
 Here are some nondestructive hobbies for you to consider:

 • Learn a new skill.
 Cook, spin pottery, repair a car, attack another human’s pressure points, speak Old Norse, whatever.
 You’ll learn something and have a new party trick!